Get in touch

 • Why have you totally ignored inclusion of the Cotswold Canal in your plans?
 No mention of it whatsoever.
 A huge reservoir at Abingdon will never be built, so why do you keep trying for it?

-PWJ asked 8 months ago
+PWJ asked about 1 year ago

 Dear PWJ,